-Part I, Condition 2 of Water Licence W2015L2-0001 (WLWB 2021a) requires that Diavik Diamond Mines (2012) Inc. (DDMI) review and revise, as necessary, the Aquatic Effects Monitoring Program (AEMP) Design Plan every three years, or as directed by the Wek'èezhii Land and Water Board (WLWB).
+Part I, Condition 2 of Water Licence W2015L2-0001 (WLWB 2021a) requires that Diavik Diamond Mines (2012) Inc. (DDMI) review and revise, as necessary, the Aquatic Effects Monitoring Program (AEMP) Design Plan every three years, or as directed by the Wek'èezhi Land and Water Board (WLWB).
 The last design plan for the Diavik Diamond Mine (referred to herein as the Mine) was first submitted in April 2018 as AEMP Design Plan Version 5.0 and underwent two subsequent revisions resulting in the submission of AEMP Design Plan Version 5.2 (Golder 2020a), which was approved on 22 October 2020.
 Per the Water Licence, the submission of the next design plan was scheduled in 2021 (following submission of Version 5.0 in 2018); however, due to the extended regulatory process associated with AEMP Design Plan Version 5.2, a new AEMP design plan was not submitted.
+In January 2022, the WLWB directed DDMI to prepare and submit the next version of the design plan (i.e., Version 6.0) as soon as possible.
+Version 6.0 was submitted in April 2022 and was approved by the WLWB on 2 September 2022.
+As detailed in the Reasons for Decision (WLWB 2022e), DDMI was directed to resubmit a revised version of the design plan (i.e., Version 6.1) no later than 1 November 2022.

-In January 2022, the WLWB directed DDMI to prepare and submit the next version 6.0 and satisfies the conditions specified in Part I Condition 1, and Schedule 8, Condition 1 of Water Licence W2015L2-0001 (WLWB 2021a).
-Appendix A presents the changes of substance that were made from Version 5.2 to Version 6.
+This document represents AEMP Design Plan Version 6.1 and satisfies the conditions specified in Part I Condition 1, and Schedule 8, Condition 1 of Water Licence W2015L2-0001 (WLWB 2021a).
+Appendix A presents the changes of substance that were made from Version 6.0 to Version 6.1.